krasimir/react-in-patterns/book/chapter-2/README.md

 };
 ```

 Very often we need an entry point of our logic.
 React comes with some handy lifecycle methods that may be used to trigger a process.
-Let's say that we have an external resource that needs to be fetched on a specific page.
+For example we have an external resource that needs to be fetched on a specific page.

 ```js
 class ResultsPage extends React.Component {